-The U.S. Department of Justice (DOJ), Office of Justice Programs (OJP) Bureau of Justice Assistance (BJA) is seeking applications for funding under the Second Chance Act to provide grants to state and local government agencies, and Indian tribes to provide reentry services and programs.
-This program furthers the Department's mission to reduce recidivism and combat violence by facilitating the successful reintegration of offenders with co-occurring substance abuse and mental illness returning from incarceration
+The U.S. Department of Justice (DOJ), Office of Justice Programs (OJP) Bureau of Justice Assistance (BJA) is seeking applications for funding under the Second Chance Act for state and local government agencies, and Indian tribes seeking to provide reentry services and programs for offenders with co-occurring substance abuse and mental illness returning from incarceration.
+By facilitating successful integration, this program furthers the Department's mission to reduce recidivism and combat violence, thereby supporting public health and safety.

-Improving Reentry for Adults with Co-occurring Substance Abuse and Mental Illness Applications Due: June 18, 2018
+Improving Reentry for Adults with Co-occurring Substance Abuse and Mental Illness Applications Due: June 25, 2019